ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Scattered showers and thunderstorms before 1am, then scattered showers and thunderstorms between 1am and 4am, then isolated
          showers and thunderstorms.
 Mostly cloudy, with a low around 75.
-South wind around 3 mph.
+South southeast wind around 3 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">